 While you can treat the fatty liver, excessive alcohol consumption cannot.
 Drinking too much alcohol will only worsen the condition.
 This is why it’s highly suggested that you consume alcohol in moderation.
 When drinking, always drink moderately; never drink alone.
 If you have a history of alcoholism or show symptoms of fatty liver, consult your doctor first before consuming any form of alcoholic beverages.

 Is a Vegan Diet Good for Fatty Liver?

 A vegan diet can be good for fatty liver.
-Scientific studies show that the fatty deposits within the liver cells.
+Scientific studies show the fatty deposits within the liver cells.
 It then gets released into the bloodstream and replaced by new tissues.
-Eating a plant-based diet provides enough nutrients to reverse fatty liver disease or symptoms.
+Eating a plant-based diet provides enough nutrients to reverse the fatty liver disease or symptoms.

 If you want to lose weight, improve your cholesterol levels, and prevent fatty buildup, a plant-based diet is highly recommended.
 This doesn’t only cleanse your body from toxins.
 It also improves your digestive system.
 Moreover, it can contribute to a healthy lifestyle even without heavy food consumption.

 No. Plant protein is not bad for fatty liver.
 On the contrary, plant protein plays a crucial role in fatty acid synthesis and breakdown.
 This affects fatty deposits within the liver cells.
 The greasy buildup within gets broken down into fatty acids.
 These are all released into your bloodstream once used up by other parts of your body.